R00ZT3R/EvlavDetection/README.md

 This project is our submission for the Hack3 hackathon on June 27, 2021.

-Team: Sanjay Seenivasan, Roozbeh Ali, Andrew Tang, Matthew Tang
+Team: Sanjay Seenivasan, Roozbeh Ali, Andrew Wang, Matthew Tang

 ## More Pictures